KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Mariatta was the first woman CPython Core Developer.
 She was featured in the new [Python documentary](https://youtu.be/GfH4QL4VqJ0?si=doJ39S2O_Tuc6Gau).
 Her impact is appreciated, and her voice clearly resonates with the community.

 ![](djangocon-us-2025-recap-images/python-documentary-mariatta.png)
-130 likes, 16 reposts as of the writing of this
+130 likes, 16 reposts on LinkedIn alone as of the writing of this

 [Ice cream flash mob video](https://youtu.be/IGVAT4hLc9I) (video credit: Mariatta)